New England Patriots vs. Houston Texans NFL Week 5 Odds, Plays and Insights for October 10, 2021

-The Houston Texans (1-3) are 8.5-point underdogs as they try to stop their three-game losing streak in a matchup against the New England Patriots (1-3) on Sunday, October 10, 2021 at NRG Stadium.
-An over/under of 39.5 is set in the game.
+The Houston Texans (1-3) have a projected tough fight to break their three-game losing streak as they are 8.5-point underdogs against the New England Patriots (1-3) on Sunday, October 10, 2021 at NRG Stadium.
+The game has an over/under of 39.5 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.